seetadev/ParkGHO-Family/Invoice-LIT-Storacha/README.md

-# Web3 eKYC with LIT Protocol
+# Invoice encryption with LIT Protocol and Storacha

-This project enables Web3-based electronic KYC (eKYC) using the [LIT Protocol](https://developer.litprotocol.com/sdk/access-control/encryption) for secure access control and encryption.
+This project enables invoice encryption and decryption using the [LIT Protocol](https://developer.litprotocol.com/sdk/access-control/encryption) for secure access control and encryption.

 ## Official Documentation